chiraga581/netflix-gpt/README.md

 - Create Sign up in firebase (sign up user account)
 - Inmplemented sign up user api
 - created redux store with user slice
+- implemented sign out feature
+- update profile api call
+- fetch movies fron TMDB Api
+- BugFix: Sign up user display name and profile picture update
+- BugFix: If the user is not logged in redirect " /browse " to login page and vice versa
+- Unsubscribed to the onAuthStateChanged call back
+- Add hard coded values to consgtant file
+- Register on TMDB site and create an API key and access token
+- Go to TMDB documentation and search for the required api (Now playing in my application) and make an API call
+- Get data from TMDB Now playing list
+- Created custom hook for now playing movies
+- created slice for movies and updated store with movie data
+- Planing for main and secondary container
+- fetch data for trailer video
+- update store with trailer video data
+- embeded the youtube video and make it autoplay and mute
+- Tailwind classes for main container

 # Features